 Cervical screening is a free service on the NHS.
 Depending on which country you live in, you may be called at different ages for cervical screening:

-- First invitation for screening in England, Wales and Northern Ireland is at age 25.
-It is age 20 in Scotland.
+- First invitation for screening in England, Wales, Scotland and Northern Ireland is at age 25.

 - Routine recall (repeat screening test):

-- England, Wales and Northern Ireland: three-yearly tests from age 25 to age 49.
+- England, Wales, Scotland and Northern Ireland: three-yearly tests from age 25 to age 49.
 Five-yearly tests from age 50 to 64.
 Screening stops at age 65.